 This is well protected by the White River Forest Service; this is a popular stop for those willing to take a short but steep hike to see the trout-filled, glacially formed watery haven seemingly suspended from the side of the canyon.
 Just a few hundred yards behind Hanging Lake is yet another waterfall, Spouting Rock, which jets through holes in the canyon walls.

-This is how he first saw the small bowl-like basin hanging onto the cliffs below.
-As time goes, the area served as a homestead and a private family retreat until it was purchased by Glenwood Springs after the Taylor Bill was passed by Congress in 1910.
+This is how he first saw the small, bowl-like basin hanging onto the cliffs below.
+After Congress enacted the Taylor Bill in 1910, Glenwood Springs bought the land, which had previously served as a homestead and a private family retreat.

 In 2011, the lake was named a National Natural Landmark by Secretary of the Interior Ken Salazar.
-The brittle shoreline of Hanging Lake is composed of travertine, created by dissolved limestone from the Mississippian Period Leadville Formation is deposited on rocks and logs, creating travertine layers.
+The fragile shoreline of Hanging Lake is made of travertine, which was formed by dissolved limestone during the Mississippian period.
+The Leadville Formation is deposited on rocks and logs, forming travertine layers.

 Hanging Lake is located on a fault line and was formed when roughly an acre and a half of the valley floor sheared off from the fault and dropped to what is now the shallow bed of the lake.
-The turquoise colors of the lake are produced by carbonate minerals that have dissolved in the water.
+The lake’s turquoise color comes from carbonate minerals that have dissolved in the water.
 You’ll also have several benches to relax and soak in the sublime beauty of this 1.5-acre lake.

 Thousands of visitors and the effects of wading and swimming by humans and dogs are having a significant impact on the strange ecosystem of the lake.
 No dogs are allowed on the trailhead or left behind in cars.
 No fishing or swimming is allowed at the lake.
 This precious natural wonder is one we all must work together to protect by respecting the rules.